 ICE CREAM SANDWICH | $4.75

 I need to reiterate that this dessert uses two full-sized cookies with a huge slab of ice cream in the middle.
 This ice cream sandwich could have been a meal on its own.
 While I really wanted chocolate ice cream, I figured vanilla made for a better photo and opted for that instead.
 Oh, the sacrifices I make for a great photo.

 I ate almost everything that you see in this photo.
 I suspect Eric’s goal was to put me in idis mode, which was the state I was in for the rest of the day.
 As a matter of fact, I was so full that I didn’t eat anything until 4 pm the next day.

 Ok, so now that you’re done drooling over the photos, let’s talk about what I’m fascinated about; the story behind the brand.

 I did some research before meeting Eric and found out that Big Smoke Burger was founded in 2007 by Canadian entrepreneur Mustafa Yusuf.
 Mustafa’s background is impressive; he started his career in the restaurant business at 15 and worked his way up to where he is today.
 Since then, Big Smoke Burger has expanded to the United States and the Middle East.
 Isn’t that an amazing entrepreneurial story?

 Eric has a pretty cool story too.
 He told me how he used to work side-by-side with the founder of Big Smoke Burger and even got to travel the world to help with the restaurant launches.
 How awesome is that?
 Talk about non-typical career paths!

-Big Smoke Burger now offers franchise opportunities for those who are actually entrepreneurial.
-Mustafa talks about the franchise and describes in this video how the smaller units and menu makes the restaurant easier to manage.
-And of course, once you take a bite out of the burger, you’ll realize that Big Smoke sells high quality food.
+Big Smoke Burger now offers franchise opportunities for those who are entrepreneurial.
+Mustafa speaks of the franchise and describes in this video how the smaller units and menu makes the restaurant easier to manage.
+And of course, once you take a bite out of the burger, you’ll realize that Big Smoke sells high-quality food.